simutool/online-monitoring-tool/README.md

 ```
 Do not close prompt if you want yarn to recompile code on runtime every time you save any changes.

+#### Step 3: Import and run app
+Import folder `/java-app` to Eclipse as existing Maven project and run it as Java Application or Spring Boot Application.

 Entry point is `java-app\src\main\java\simutool\app\StartApp.java`

+If grafana or influxdb will request special permissions, grant them.

+Default browser will launch automatically.
+If the page is not displayed correctly in some browser, start it manually by entering `http://localhost:8090` in Chrome.

-#### Build production package
+#### Step 4: Build production package

 1. in `application.properties` set BUILD_DIR variable empty.
 This line shall look like `BUILD_DIR = `
-2. Run app with Maven Build configuration, setting goals to `package spring-boot:repackage`
+2. Create a new Maven Build configuration, choosing `influxdb-java` as main directory and setting goals to `package spring-boot:repackage`.
+In `JRE` tab choose JDK folder as execution environment (add JDK as new environment if it is not available yet).
+Run configuration.
-3. At `java-app\target` find JAR file `influxdb-java-2.14-SNAPSHOT.jar`, convert it to .exe using any available tool (*Launch4j* recommended) and put into project root
+3. At `java-app\target` find JAR file `influxdb-java-2.14-SNAPSHOT.jar`, convert it to .exe called `online-monitoring-system.exe` using any available tool (*Launch4j* recommended) and put into project root
 4. Remove folders `java-app` and `src\github.com\grafana\grafana\node_modules` to reduce package size

-#### Start app
-The app is launched by `online-monitoring-system.exe` that is in the project root and runs on `http://localhost:8090`
+5. The app is launched by `online-monitoring-system.exe` that is in the project root and runs on `http://localhost:8090`
 App also uses ports `:8080` and `:8086`, make sure they are all free.

+Grafana credentials for this project are preconfigured:<br>
+**Username**: admin<br>
+**Password**: 12345